 Materials that are being privately recycled include more than the "common" household recyclables.
 Examples include such items as pallets, paper mill sludge, food waste and fabrics.
-The combined public and private recycling rate for 2016 is 55%.
+The combined public and private recycling rate for 2017 is 54%.
 This recycling rate proves the commitment that industries, businesses and residents have for recycling and reuse.

-2016 RECYCLING CHAMPION
+2017 RECYCLING CHAMPION

-In recognition of America Recycles Day, the Oneida-Herkimer Solid Waste Authority annually recognizes an individual, institution or local industry that has taken initiatives to reduce their solid waste stream through recycling and proper disposal.
-In 2016, the Utica Zoo was the recipient of the Authority's 2016 Recycling Champion Award.
+In recognition of America Recycles Day, the Oneida-Herkimer Solid Waste Authority annually recognizes an individual, institution or local business that has taken initiatives to reduce their solid waste stream through recycling and proper disposal.

+In 2017, MetLife, Inc. was the recipient of the